Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 What is Lipitor?

-Lipitor is a prescription medication used to treat high cholesterol and other lipid disorders.
-It belongs to a class of medications called statins, which work by inhibiting the production of cholesterol in the liver.
+Lipitor, also known as atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs called HMG-CoA reductase inhibitors, which work by inhibiting the production of cholesterol in the liver.
+Lipitor is manufactured by Pfizer and has been widely prescribed to millions of patients worldwide.

 * Hydroxypropyl cellulose